Groundwater Subareas: Napa Valley Floor – Yountville and Napa

 Click images to view larger

 Over the long-term, groundwater levels have remained broadly stable in the Yountville and Napa Subareas.
-In the Yountville Subarea, the depths to groundwater in the spring are generally less than ten to 20 feet.
-In the Napa Subarea, depths to groundwater in the spring are generally less than ten feet to about 30 feet below ground surface.
+In the Yountville Subarea, the depths to groundwater in the spring are generally less than 10 to 20 feet under non-drought conditions, similar in nature to the Calistoga and St. Helena Subareas to the north.
+In the Napa Subarea, depths to groundwater in the spring are generally less than 10 feet to about 30 feet below ground surface in most years.
 The deepest depths to water are found in portions of the subarea east of the Napa River.

 Seasonal groundwater level fluctuations vary by proximity to the center of the valley in the Yountville and Napa Subareas.
 Along the western and eastern edges of the valley, levels are subject to larger seasonal fluctuations.
 In the Yountville Subarea, groundwater levels in the center of the valley fluctuate from 10 to 25 feet seasonally, and near the edge of the valley groundwater levels fluctuate by about 25 to 35 feet.